aalapsley1/IR-Project-Movie-Magic/README.md

      ```bash
      cd Recommender_System
      ```
+   - Download prerequisite libraries: `pip install conda pandas kagglehub surprise faiss_cpu`
    - Run the `Data.py` script to download necessary files:
      ```bash
      python Data.py
      ```
-   - Save the downloaded files in an appropriate location.
+   - Move the downloaded files to the `Recommender_System` folder.
+(The download location will be printed to the terminal)
+      - The movie_data.csv might have an issues.
+If so, open the file with vscode and press "Remove Unusual Line Terminators" when prompted with "Detected unusual line terminators".

 4. **Preprocess Data**
    - Return to the root repository: